What is a recall? Carmakers confuse U.S. drivers in deadly air bag saga

 MORE PRESSURE

-Critics, however, say the agency should have pressured carmakers more and sooner instead of striking a June agreement with five manufacturers that let them voluntarily collect and analyse the potentially defective parts.
+Critics, however, say the agency should have pressured carmakers more and sooner instead of striking a June agreement with five manufacturers that let them voluntarily collect and analyze the potentially defective parts.

 Furthermore, such investigations were initially limited to hot and humid regions, considered most problematic.
 Only last month that area of the continental U.S. states was expanded to beyond Florida to include Alabama, Mississippi, Georgia, Louisiana and parts of Texas along the Gulf of Mexico.